loganpaulmatheny/overlook/README.md

 ![](https://github.com/loganpaulmatheny/overlook/blob/main/assets/reservations.gif)
 Make new reservations

-## Setup

-- Clone down this repository to your local computer [What's Cookin Link](https://github.com/Jnguyen615/whats-cookin)
-- Navigate to
-- CD into the project directory
-- In your terminal, run npm install and then npm start
-- go to http://localhost:8080/ in your browser to view and run the application
+## Demo - COMING SOON
+The site can be accessed [here](url)

+username: customer<1 - 50>
+- choose a number 1 - 50
+password: overlook2023

 ## Learning Goals
 - Use object and array prototype methods to perform data manipulation
-- Create a user interface that is easy to use and clearly displays information
+- Create a user interface that is easy to use and clearly displays information and that is fully accessible
 - Write dry, reusable code that follows SRP and trends toward function purity
 - Implement a robust testing suite using TDD
 - Make network requests to retrieve data
-- Collaborate productively and professionally as a team.
-Ensure all team members are heard and are contributing to the project

 ## Wins